Johan Brunström

-Johan Brunström (born 3 April 1980) is a professional Swedish tennis player.
+Johan Brunström (born 3 April 1980) is a former professional Swedish tennis player.
 His highest ATP doubles ranking is no. 31, which he reached on 22 March 2010.
 His career high in singles is no. 377, which he reached on 24 September 2007.
 He made his Davis Cup debut against Serbia in February 2012, with a win in doubles with partner Robert Lindstedt.

 In June 2012, he reached the second round of Wimbledon men's doubles partnering Philipp Marx.
 They lost to David Marrero and Andreas Seppi.
 At the 2012 Summer Olympics, he reached the second round of the men's doubles with Lindstedt.